lmweber/lmweber.github.io/pages/research_interests.md

 ### Single-cell RNA sequencing

 Single-cell RNA sequencing experiments are expensive, and frequently subject to systematic issues such as batch effects.
-Application of improved methods for experimental design, such as genetic variation-based sample multiplexing, can help alleviate these issues.
+Application of improved methods for experimental design, such as sample pooling and genetic variation-based sample demultiplexing, can help alleviate these issues.

 Key papers: